Black Forest National Park: History

 The Black Forest National Park was created on 1 January 2014 and is the first national park in Baden-Württemberg, Germany.
 The state parliament voted for its establishment on 28 November 2013.

 The establishment of the first national park in the Black Forest was politically controversial.
 In 2013, it was opposed by Baden-Württemberg's opposition parties (CDU and FDP), by representatives of the timber industry and by some of the affected population, whilst being supported by the SPD and Greens, the conservation associations and other parts of the populations of the Northern Black Forest.
 It is the first and only national park in Baden-Württemberg.

-In 2021 the minister for environment Thekla Walker (A90/The Greens) announced plans to extent the national park and eventually connect the two parts in the following years.
+In 2021 the minister for environment Thekla Walker (A90/The Greens) announced plans to extend the national park and eventually connect the two parts in the following years.